Board of Directors

 Email Maureen

-Email the Great Lakes Region Representatives
+Email the East Region Representatives

-Courtney Poole
+Courtney Poole (North Carolina)

 Courtney is an adult native cuer in Locust, NC, just outside of Charlotte.
 She graduated from St. Andrews University with a B.A. in Business Administration with a concentration in Equine Studies.
 She currently works for BAYADA Home Health Care as a Manager for the Habilitation Practice.